Andre05-vikk/oa-pank/SPECIFICATIONS.md

 - Database queries are optimized with proper indexing
 - The system implements caching where appropriate
 - Long-running operations are executed asynchronously

+## Currency Rates
+- Exchange rates are available via the `/currencies` endpoint (RESTful API)
+- Individual currency rates can be accessed via `/currencies/{code}` (e.g., `/currencies/USD`)
+- Rates are stored in cents (100 = 1 EUR) for precise calculations
+- Currency rates are updated from the Central Bank via GET request to `/currencies/update`

+## Port Configuration
+- The server starts on port 3001
+- If port 3001 is already in use, the system will automatically try port 3002
+- The API documentation is available at `/docs` when the server is running

+## Interbank Transfers
+- To make transfers to other banks, enter the account number with the bank prefix in the `toAccount` field
+- For example, use "ABC12345678" for a transfer to a bank with prefix ABC
+- The system automatically detects external transfers based on the account prefix
+- External transfers are secured using JWT signatures

 ## Monitoring and Logging
 - All significant events are logged (login attempts, transactions, errors)